Chart Color Schemes

 Jimboomba is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Jimboomba's dwellings, as per the latest Census, consisted of 96.7% houses and 3.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 76.5% houses and 23.5% other dwellings.
-Home ownership in Jimboomba was at 22.9%, with mortgaged dwellings at 63.4% and rented ones at 13.8%.
-The median monthly mortgage repayment was $2,000, higher than Brisbane metro's average of $1,863, while the median weekly rent was $395, compared to Brisbane metro's $380.
-Nationally, Jimboomba's mortgage repayments exceeded the Australian average of $1,863, with rents at $375.
+Jimboomba's dwelling structure, as per the latest Census, consisted of 96.7% houses and 3.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had a different composition with 73.5% houses and 26.5% other dwellings.
+Home ownership in Jimboomba was at 22.9%, while the remainder were either mortgaged (63.4%) or rented (13.8%).
+The median monthly mortgage repayment in Jimboomba was $2,000, higher than Brisbane metro's average of $1,863.
+Median weekly rent in Jimboomba was recorded at $395, compared to Brisbane metro's $380.
+Nationally, Jimboomba's mortgage repayments were above the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing